RohanMondal0505/demo_package_setup/README.md

-# Clone this code to check how this packeg works
+# Clone this code to check how this package works